 COURTLAND, KS “Welcomes You”

 A 20-minute drive from Belleville, the charming town of Courtland was my next stop.
-I drove down a road surrounded on both sides by 8′ tall cornfields.
+I drove down a road surrounded by 8′ tall cornfields on both sides.

 The two-story building includes rooms with comfortable bunk beds, a common living space with an open kitchen, and two full bathrooms with laundry facilities.
 Downstairs, I found two authentic bank vaults and a foray with oversized windows flooding the space with sunlight.

-Soul Sisters Ceramics (328 Main St) is a unique boutique inside what was an old gas station.
+Soul Sisters Ceramics (328 Main St) is a unique boutique inside an old gas station.
 The paint your own pottery studio also sells hand-selected home decor and clothing.

-Shanna, the store’s owner, was one of the sweetest people I met during my stay in Courtland.
+Shanna, the store’s owner, was one of the sweetest people I met in Courtland.
 It turns out we graduated from the same university with the same degree.
-As we chatted about her love of all things creative, she explained that the pottery studio is open to walk-ins, private parties, and serves as an event space.
-I watched as she displayed delicate necklaces with pendants made from Kansas clay onto a wall display.
-I noted the much of the inventory from candles to the modern farmhouse-style decor was made in the Sunflower State.
+As we chatted about her love of all things creative, she explained that the pottery studio is open to walk-ins, and private parties and serves as an event space.
+I watched her display delicate necklaces with pendants made from Kansas clay onto a wall display.
+I noted that much of the inventory was made in the, from candles to the modern farmhouse-style decor Sunflower State.

-As you leave with your shopping bag in hand, I recommend taking a peek at the “hidden” mural painted on the outside of the building.
-It’s a great place to take a photo during your time in Courtland.
+As you leave with your shopping bag, I recommend a peek at the “hidden” mural painted outside the building.
+It’s a great place to take a photo in Courtland.

 Soon, I found myself walking down to another shopping destination, AnTeaQues (415 Main St.).
-Part antique store/part restaurant, the AnTeaQues is divided into two sections.
+Part antique store/restaurant, the AnTeaQues is divided into two sections.
 Shoppers will appreciate hunting for antique finds ranging from rusty tools to old books.
-If you see something you’re interested in, ask the owner for assistance.
-On the other side of the store, I spotted red and white checkered tablecloths where locals gather for breakfast and lunch.
-Everything on the menu from the mashed potatoes to the sandwiches is made in-house.

-The special of the day was Salmon Cakes with Vegetables, but I opted for the Chef Salad and a cold beer.
+The day’s special was Salmon Cakes with Vegetables, but I opted for the Chef Salad and a cold beer.
 At Pinky’s, the owner cooks your meals fresh to order.
-She buzzed busily behind the counter preparing heaping plates of chicken parmesan, hand-pressed hamburgers, sandwiches or “handhelds,” and steaks.
+She buzzed busily behind the counter, preparing heaping plates of chicken parmesan, hand-pressed hamburgers, sandwiches or “handhelds,” and steaks.
 The person next to me ordered the Rigatoni Bolognese.
 You name it, it’s on the menu.
 When in Courtland, make time to visit Pinky’s.

 I knew I had one more place to track down before the day’s end.
-It was time to drive to Snow Goose Lodge (250 Xavier Road) for a glimpse of the Jamestown Marsh at the overlook.
+It was time to drive to Snow Goose Lodge (250 Xavier Road) to glimpse the Jamestown Marsh at the overlook.
 I had heard about its breathtaking scenery and wanted a closer look.

 Built in 2002, the lodge has been leased by groups and families for overnight stays.
 During my tour of it, I couldn’t help but admire the tall wood beams and stone fireplace.
-A canoe hung from the vaulted ceiling and taxidermy decorated the walls.
+A canoe hung from the vaulted ceiling, and taxidermy decorated the walls.
 It was the quintessential cabin.
-With enough space for three fully furnished bedrooms, multiple bathrooms, a loft, and an open great room, it was definitely an inviting space.
+It was an inviting space with enough space for three fully furnished bedrooms, multiple bathrooms, a loft, and an open great room.
 I considered how easy it would be to return to Courtland with a group and stay there.

-Just after sunrise the next morning, I planned the rest of my trip.
-I checked out of the lodge and made my way to the Depot Market (11101 30 Road) just beyond the cornfields leading into Courtland.
+I planned the rest of my trip just after sunrise the next morning.
+I checked out of the lodge and went to the Depot Market (11101 30 Road) just beyond the cornfields leading into Courtland.
 I was in search of fresh-made donuts.

 With his granddaughter in tow, we walked rows upon rows of trellised berry bushes and mounds of flowers.
 He carried the basket while his granddaughter carefully snipped brightly colored flowers for me to take home.
 Visitors to the market can do the same and weigh their cuttings for purchase inside the retail store.

-Just as my tour ended inside the hoop house where we snacked on raspberries, I found myself feeling sad that I had to leave.
+Just as my tour ended inside the hoop house, where we snacked on raspberries, I felt sad to leave.
 I highly recommend stopping at the Depot Market for an experience you’ll never forget.

 Eight miles north of U.S. 36 on K-266, I drove to the Pawnee Indian Museum (480 Pawnee Trail) to see an authentic earth lodge.
 I was told it was a finalist of the 8 Wonders of Kansas, so I knew it was worth the short drive.
 The visit has since changed the way I view the Kansas prairie.

 Standing inside the museum, I was quieted and humbled by the experience.
-When you walk into the doors of the facility, you immediately catch a glimpse of an interior room.
+When you walk into the facility’s doors, you immediately glimpse an interior room.
 Soon, you realize that you’re standing above an actual lodge depression.
 Each hole in the ground, including a six-foot dry goods pit, served a purpose for the Pawnee.